drm-nl/dwaynemonroe.github.io/README.md

 [Seeding the Cloud](https://logicmag.io/clouds/seeding-the-cloud/) - for Logic Magazine

 [Fordism Comes to the Gallery](https://www.thenation.com/article/culture/fordism-ai-art-dall-e/) - on AI art for the Nation

+[Silicon Landlords: On the Narrowing of AI’s Horizon](https://www.thenation.com/article/culture/ai-big-tech-monopoly/) - for the Nation in the US)

 # My book on Azure Cost Management